nekotov/nekotov.github.io/_posts/2022-09-22-Parsing_webuy_nl.md

 I came up with the idea to write a website parser in Python3.
 The site for the sale / purchase of used equipment is called CeX.

 ## Idea
-After some research I found a button that requests information about products.
+After some research, I found a button that requests information about products.

 ![Button image](https://i.imgur.com/7mgifnr.png)

-<sub>displays more products</sub>
+<sub>Displays more products</sub>

 I click on it and…

-## Realisation
+## Realization

 I got a bunch of responses, but I got one interesting XHR request.
-Response for this was json.
+Response for this was JSON.

-Json data contains useful information and a number of total requests.
+JSON data contains useful information and a number of total requests.

-Example of the first Json useful data object
+Example of the first JSON useful data object

 ```json
 {